mdh-lang/mdh-lang.github.io/index.md

 ## Schedule-Based Optimization Process

-MDH optionally allows incorporating expert knowledge into the optimization process, using its [scheduling language](https://dl.acm.org/doi/abs/10.1145/3578360.3580269).
+MDH optionally allows expert users to incorporate knowledge into the optimization process using its [scheduling language](https://dl.acm.org/doi/abs/10.1145/3578360.3580269).
 By incorporating the user into the optimization process, we enable two major advantages over the standard MDH workflow:
   1. better optimization, as an auto-tuning system might not always make the same high-quality optimization decisions as a human expert
   2. faster auto-tuning, as some (or even all) optimization decisions might be made by the expert user and thus are not left to the costly auto-tuner